Riqky/Spitzer/README.md

 ## Getting Started

 Spitzer was developed on [Kali 2019.3](https://www.kali.org/downloads/) with [Python 3.7.3](https://www.python.org/downloads/).
 Spitzer makes use of a lot of pre-installed tools on kali, so I recommend to only use this on kali.
-If you want to use another Linux-dist, there is a list of used tools at the bottom.
+If you want to use another Linux-dist, (here is a list of the tools)[https://github.com/riqky/spitzer/wiki/tools].

 ## Installing